February 19, 2014

 Some pork companies are transitioning away from gestation crates

 Major pork producers have also begun moving away from this practice.
 Smithfield Foods (the world's largest pork producer) and Hormel Foods (maker of SPAM, and also a leading pork producer) have announced that their company-owned facilities will be gestation crate-free by 2017, and pork producer Cargill is already 50 percent gestation crate-free at its operations.
+In February 2014, the owner of Food Lion, Hannaford, and Bottom Dollar Grocery asked its pork suppliers to produce reports regarding their progress in eliminating gestation crates from their pork supply chains.

 Other pork companies, like Tyson Foods, refuse to acknowledge this important social issue and continue to have no plan to switch to group housing.